hxmicidalLiu/hxmicidalLiu/README.md

 &ensp;

   ╰┈➤ artist, minor , intp , 9w1 . ゛ᨒ↟ 𖠰ˎˊ˗

+  &ensp;

   ﹕𖤐 .
+INT : CREEPYPASTA FANS!!! (normal ones)  pls..
+And anyone who loves Homicidal Liu, SULLY INCLUDED!!
+I love sharing the joy that derives from his existence.
+ &ensp;
-FANDOMS : creepypasta , marble hornets , twisted wonderland , danganronpa , hetalia , genshin , honkai , identity v , bungo stray dogs , OMORI , cookie run , dungeon meshi , gachiakuta , enstars , alien stage , saiki k , ouran , tawog , witch hat atelier , etc: check strawpage 4 more
+  ╰┈➤ FANDOMS : creepypasta , marble hornets , twisted wonderland , danganronpa , hetalia , genshin , honkai , identity v , bungo stray dogs , OMORI , cookie run , dungeon meshi , gachiakuta , enstars , alien stage , saiki k , ouran , tawog , witch hat atelier , etc: check strawpage 4 more . ゛ᨒ↟ 𖠰ˎˊ˗

+  &ensp;

   ﹕☣︎ .
 DNI : basic dni (homophobes, misogynists, racists, proshippers, incest enjoyers, etc...
 Especially incest enjoyers.
-Fuck those guys in specific) , above 19 , people who force their headcanons/ships onto others, people who hate just to hate , people who say "Larp!" to anyone over tiny things , some "dark humored" individuals that only joke about r@pe & things similar .
-Even if you tolerate these kinds of things, you'd best not talk to me..
+Fuck those guys in specific) , above 19 , people who force their headcanons/ships onto others, toxic yumeshippers, people who hate just to hate , people who are insensitive and lack basic empathy,  & some "dark humored" individuals that only joke about r@pe, school shootings, & things similar.
+Even if you tolerate these kinds of things, you'd best not interact with me
 &ensp;

 .
 Please keep in mind that, I do not really ship Liu with anyone, but I'm always up to interacting with other people's ships w/ him! ^^  Just as long as its not : Liu x a minor(hes 24.) , Liu x Jeff, Liu x Jane, or Liu x Nina.
 ESPECIALLY LIU x JEFF!!!
 FUCK THAT SHIP!!!!!
 I DO NOT SUPPORT INCEST!!! to me, It does not matter if you proship to cope.
 Just do not interact with me.  the other two are FINE, But i will be avoiding it . ゛ᨒ↟ 𖠰ˎˊ˗